United States Southern Command: History

 The first U.S. troops that arrived in Panama were Marines, in 1903.
-The 10th Infantry Regiment (United States) arrived in 1911 to form the core of the Panama Canal Guard.
+The 10th Infantry Regiment arrived in 1911 to form the core of the Panama Canal Guard.
 The first overall headquarters for forces at both ends of the Canal was HQ U.S. Troops, Panama Canal Zone, established in 1915.
 It was superseded by the Panama Canal Department on 1 July 1917, almost three months after the American entry into World War I.